Universal Technical Institute: History

 UTI was founded in 1965 by Robert Sweet to provide career-focused technical training for the transportation industry.
 The company expanded over the following decades with new programs and campuses, and in 1980 began offering continuing education and training for corporate clients.

 In 1998, UTI acquired Clinton Harley Corporation and Clinton Education Group, Inc., which operated Motorcycle Mechanics Institute and Marine Mechanics Institute.

 Universal Technical Institute has also expanded training programs to U.S. military bases.
 As of 2021, it operated BMW MSTEP at Ft.
 Liberty, N.C. and Marine Corps Base Camp Pendleton, California, and Premier Truck Group Technician Training at Ft.
 Bliss in Texas.

 UTI has continued to grow through acquisitions.
 In 2021, UTI acquired MIAT College of Technology, a technical school offering programs in aviation, energy and manufacturing.
 The acquisition of Concorde Career Colleges followed in 2022.

 As of 2023, approximately 350,000 students have graduated from UTI and its divisions.

 Academics

 UTI provides diploma, certificate and associate degree programs, depending on the campus and area of study.
-Programs focus on hands-on, industry-aligned training and in most cases, require less than one year to complete.
+Programs focus on hands-on, industry-aligned training and, in most cases, require less than one year to complete.
 UTI’s automotive, diesel, marine, and motorcycle training takes a blended-learning approach, including both online lectures along with in-person, hands-on training.

 Each UTI campus is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).

 Campus locations

-UTI operates 16 trade school campuses across nine states:
+UTI operates 17 trade school campuses across ten states: